 Hemophilia A is a hereditary bleeding disorder caused by a lack of blood clotting factor VIII.
 Without enough factor VIII, the blood cannot clot properly to control bleeding.

 When you bleed, a series of reactions take place in the body that helps blood clots form.
 This process is called the coagulation cascade.
 It involves special proteins called coagulation, or clotting, factors.
 You may have a higher chance of excess bleeding if one or more of these factors are missing or are not functioning like they should.

-Factor VIII (eight) is 1 such coagulation factor.
+Factor VIII (eight) is one such coagulation factor.
 Hemophilia A is the result of the body not making enough factor VIII.